fish-shell/fish-shell/doc_src/cmds/path.rst

 With ``--relative`` (or ``-R``), it prints the number of seconds since the modification time.
 It only reads the current time once at start, so in case multiple paths are given the times are all relative to the *start* of ``path mtime -R`` running.

-It returns 0 if any path had an mtime greater than 0.
+It returns 0 if reading mtime for any path succeeded.

 Examples
 ^^^^^^^^